 Play-by-Play Commentator, Host

-Prior to MNF, Tessitore was a constant presence on the company’s college football coverage.
-Best known for calling ESPN Saturday Night primetime and select ABC regular-season games, he was most recently paired with Todd Blackledge.
+Tessitore has been a constant presence on the company’s college football coverage.
+Best known for calling ESPN Saturday Night primetime and select ABC regular-season games, he previously worked with Todd Blackledge.
 During the postseason, Tessitore called the College Football Playoff semifinals in 2016 (Peach Bowl: Washington vs. Alabama) and 2017 (Sugar Bowl: Alabama vs. Clemson).
 Prior to the CFP, he called BCS and the New Year’s Six bowl games, while hosting numerous live shows surrounding the BCS National Championships and College Football Playoff.
-In recent years, he also has worked the field level play-by-play as part of the company’s Sports Emmy award-winning MegaCast presentation for the 2015-17 College Football Playoff Championship games.
+He also worked the field level play-by-play as part of the company’s Sports Emmy award-winning MegaCast presentation for the 2015-17 College Football Playoff Championship games.

 Tessitore has also long been ESPN’s Heisman Trophy expert, serving as the face of Heismanology segments throughout the fall on multiple platforms and contributing to ESPN’s presentation of the prestigious award in Times Square.
 He was also the primary studio host for ESPN’s daily College Football Live for two years.

-A boxing enthusiast and expert, Tessitore leads the broadcast team for Top Rank Boxing on ESPN.
+A boxing enthusiast and expert, Tessitore leads the broadcast team for Top Rank Boxing on ESPN – now calling more fights than ever on ESPN and ESPN+.
 As a lifelong and passionate fan of the “sweet science,” Tessitore has relished the opportunity to call the biggest World Championship bouts.
-In July 2017, he was ringside in Australia for the first fight in the Top Rank series – Jeff Horn’s headline-making upset of Manny Pacquiao for the WBO welterweight title.
-Tessitore has also called multiple World Title fights involving current pound-for-pound elites Bud Crawford and Vassily Lomachenko.
-Now, he is calling more fights than ever with Top Rank bouts on ESPN and the new ESPN+ streaming service.
+In 2020, he called the Tyson Fury-Deontay Wilder II World Heavyweight Championship in Las Vegas.
+Tessitore has called multiple World Title fights involving current pound-for-pound elites Bud Crawford and Vassily Lomachenko, He was also ringside in Australia in July 2017 for the first fight in the Top Rank series – Jeff Horn’s headline-making upset of Manny Pacquiao for the WBO welterweight title.

 Rooted in boxing for many years, Tessitore’s very first assignment for ESPN was a battle of middleweight contenders in February 2002.
 Since then he has called thousands of fights, including Friday Night Fights, ESPN Boxing specials and The Contender series.
 He also voiced the majority of the ESPN Classic fight library, called numerous HBO distributed pay-per-views and has been the voice of the popular EA Sports Fight Night video game series.

-On the hardwood, Tessitore has called weekly college basketball conference games for ESPN since 2012.
-Over the past two seasons he led the Super Tuesday SEC primetime package while also calling the SEC Tournament.
+Tessitore has also been a longtime courtside fixture on ESPN college basketball.
+On the hardwood, he called weekly conference games for ESPN from 2012-18.
+Over the last two seasons he led the Super Tuesday SEC primetime package while also calling the SEC Tournament.
 His ties to the SEC run deep as he was the first host of SEC Network’s Saturday football traveling pre-game show, SEC Nation.
 In 2011, Tessitore executive produced the ESPN Film Roll Tide, War Eagle focusing on the intense Alabama-Auburn rivalry, and in 2012 he was a producer for ESPN’s 30 for 30 film You Don’t Know Bo about Bo Jackson.

 Beyond football, basketball and boxing, Tessitore has covered a variety of other sports for ESPN.
 Prior to 2011, he spent many years anchoring ABC/ESPN horse racing presentations including the Belmont Stakes and The Breeders’ Cup World Championships.
 He hosted ESPN’s live New Year’s Eve specials for five years, including Red Bull New Year, No Limits and the debut of ESPN’s ‘Year of the Quarterback’ content series.
 He has also been a featured contributor for ESPN.com.